-In the earlier post, we told you about 5 types of shoes every man should have in his wardrobe.
+In the earlier post, we told you about the 5 types of shoes every man should have in his wardrobe.
 Moving forward with this, we want to put some light on shoes which have been there with us for more than 80 years- Loafers!
-Penny and Tassel shoes are two most popular types of loafers but there is more that you should know about them.
+Penny and Tassel shoes are the two most popular types of loafers but there is more that you should know about them.

 So, we tell you about 8 types of loafer shoes and when to wear them and which attire they look best with.

 What are the different Styles and Types of Loafers?

 Kiltie loafer shoe might take you back to the Victorian era because of their old school looks.
 At first, you might confuse them as Tassel but what makes them different is the fringed tongue or extra piece in the shape of a fence that lies over the tongue.